l-pavlova/OS-in-30-days-/Lesson 5:  Shell scripts.md

 # Shell scripting

 **command shell**
-- user-interface
-- access to filesystem
+- user-interface, gives access to filesystem
 - scriptability for task automation
-- program launching
-- process control interface
+- program launching and process control interface

 **changing the shell**
-• $SHELL; ps -f  Use the shell name to invoke that shell (dash)
+- $SHELL; ps -f  Use the shell name to invoke that shell (dash)
-• /etc/passwd
+- /etc/passwd
-• chsh
+- chsh
-• /etc/shells
+- /etc/shells

 sh